O2-CH4/O2-CH4.github.io/_pages/Gallery.md

 ---
-### ICLR — Rio de Janeiro, Brazil (April 2026)
+## ICLR — Rio de Janeiro, Brazil (April 2026)
 ---

-A few pictures from my stay in Brazil for ICLR, which was also my first trip to the Southern Hemisphere and gave me the chance to observe a different part of the night sky and unfamiliar celestial dynamics.
-The events were great, and I had many interesting discussions and connections with other attendees.
+A few pictures from my stay in Brazil during the ICLR 2026.
+Because it was my first trip to the Southern Hemisphere, I was able to observe a different portion of the night sky and celestial dynamics that are not visible from the Northern Hemisphere.

 ---
 <img width="1024" height="768" alt="5E127C4F-410C-4833-96F6-A718EF3498A4_1_105_c" src="https://github.com/user-attachments/assets/4f89e123-54f9-4ebc-af48-80b9f136f3fe" />